 Please do not proceed unless you have ALL the necessary information to hand as you will NOT be able to complete your application.

 Click here for our guide to registering to bid.

 The auction will still operate in the same way, with the auctioneer conducting the auction, which will be livestreamed via our website.
 If you are interested in purchasing any of the lots, we offer 3 different ways to bid.

 We already offer these services at our in-room auctions, so they are all tried and trusted ways of bidding.

 You instruct the auctioneer to bid on your behalf up to your maximum pre-set amount.
 Your bid is confidential between you and the auctioneers, and it will not be disclosed to anyone else.
 The auctioneer will bid on your behalf in accordance with the other bids, so you can still get the property for less than your top bid.

-You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the Auction.
+You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the start of the Auction.
 You can keep up-to-date with the bidding by watching the auction live.

-You will need to be available on the day of the auction for us to contact you by phone.
-One of our auction team will give you a call and bid as per your instructions.
-You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the Auction.
+You can bid on up to 5 properties by phone and you will need to be available on the day of the auction for us to contact.
+One of our auction team will give you a call when we get to the lot(s) you are interested in and bid as per your instructions over the phone.
+You must pre-register to bid for each auction, by completing our online registration form, no later than 24 hours prior to the start of the Auction.